WalkerRout/boids/README.md

 Individuals will automatically align themselves over time, based on the below rule set.

 ## Rule Set
-The rules are adjusted by scaling their steer velocities (in simulation.c's calculate_acceleration), which allows for emergence of different patterns
+The rules are adjusted by scaling their steer velocities (in simulation.c's calculate_acceleration), allowing different patterns to emerge.
+Additional rules based on local flockmates can be easily introduced, as it would just involve adding a new rule to `boid_update_t`... the current rules were chosen given their popularity and effectiveness, in that we can get a very good visualization of emergence with only the 3 rules chosen.

 The boids flock towards the origin by default (top-left corner), wrapping and repeating.

-##### Separation
+##### Separation Rule
-Individuals steer away from local flockmates.
+**Individuals steer away from local flockmates.**

+Individuals want to maintain some semblance of personal space, so we don't get a huge overlapping line of boids...

-##### Alignment
+##### Alignment Rule
-Individuals steer towards the average heading of local flockmates.
+**Individuals steer towards the average heading of local flockmates.**

+We would like to make sure all the individuals are moving together, so this rule will assist in aligning the entire population as the changes propagate.

-##### Cohesion
+##### Cohesion Rule
-Individuals steer towards the average position of local flockmates.
+**Individuals steer towards the average position of local flockmates.**

+This is the core of the flocking; we want the boids to aggregate together, so we can emulate the behaviour of real-life birds.

 ## Setup
 1. Install conan with `sudo pip3 install conan` (assuming you have pip3 and are using unix, otherwise skip the sudo)